Skip to content

 id: copilot

-version: latest # Optional: defaults to latest
+version: latest # defaults to latest

-model: gpt-5 # Optional: defaults to claude-sonnet-4
+model: gpt-5 # defaults to claude-sonnet-4

-args: ["--add-dir", "/workspace"] # Optional: custom CLI arguments
+args: ["--add-dir", "/workspace"] # custom CLI arguments

 gh aw secrets set COPILOT_GITHUB_TOKEN --value "<your-github-pat>"